Disease X: What is the illness spreading in Congo? – DW – 12/09/2024

 What is the likeliest cause of the disease outbreak?

-Jake Dunning, an infectious disease specialist at University of Oxford, UK said calling the incident a Disease X outbreak could be misleading and counterproductive
+Jake Dunning, an infectious disease specialist at the University of Oxford, UK, said calling the incident a Disease X outbreak could be misleading and counterproductive

 "Disease X should only really be used when there is an infectious disease with epidemic or pandemic potential and a novel pathogen has been identified or is strongly suspected.
 It would be more appropriate to say that, currently, this is an undiagnosed morbidity and mortality event," Dunning told DW via email.